-Cork which fits tightly inside the bottle neck
+Cork which fits tightly inside the neck of the bottle

 Vinegar or lemon juice

-Use the tape to attach 3 straws to the side of the bottle so it stands up, upside down.
+Use the tape to attach three straws to the side of the bottle, so it stands up upside down.

 Pour about 2 cm of vinegar into the bottle.

-Wrap the baking soda up in the kitchen roll to make a little parcel.
+Wrap the baking soda in the kitchen roll to make a little parcel.